tomnor/channelpack/docs/overview_examples.rst

 --------------

 The ``conf_file.cfg`` can be used to customize the channel names and / or experimenting with the conditions.
-The workflow could look like this:
+The work flow could look like this:

     >>> tp = cp.txtpack('sampledat.txt')
     >>> tp.chnames